-Becoming a boxing trainer can be rewarding and enriching.
-As a boxing trainer, you will have decided to commit yourself to the advancement of your boxers by advising them on the sport through use of your skills and knowledge during frequent training sessions and competition in different states.
-A boxing trainer is also a teacher and leader, and acts as a mentor -- sometimes even outside the sport of boxing.
+Becoming a boxing trainer can be a rewarding career.
+In this job, you will have decided to commit yourself to the advancement of your boxers by advising them on the sport through use of your skills and knowledge during frequent training sessions and competition in different states.
+A boxing trainer is also a teacher and leader, and acts as a mentor — sometimes even outside the sport of boxing.

 Video of the Day

 Learn the sport through actually boxing.
 The most successful boxing trainers have been amateur or professional boxers themselves.
 Learning the sport and its intricacies will be enable you to work with those whom you are training and allow you to interact on a level of someone who has been in the same position.
 Go to boxing shows and determine the flaws and strengths of the competing boxers, then try to determine traits and characteristics that you are capable of teaching to your own boxers.
 Attempt to become an established boxing trainer's assistant to learn the nuances of coaching and how to conduct a practice session.